 The County Attorney will designate an Assistant County Attorney, Senior Assistant County Attorney, or Managing Attorney to serve as the primary Certifying Official.
 The Certifying Official is authorized to review, process, and sign certification requests as legally appropriate.
 When possible, the primary Certifying Official should have lived experience in or with an immigrant or refugee community or familiarity with immigration laws.
-The HCAO will also appoint a second Certifying Official as part of a contingency plan to ensure timely responses to certification requests.
+The HCAO will also appoint additional Certifying Officials as part of a contingency plan to ensure timely responses to certification requests.
 See Minn.
 Stat. § 611A.95, subd.
 2(b).
-The designated Certifying Officials will exercise sound discretion and judgment and, along with the Review Committee, process each certification request on a case-by-case basis, taking into consideration all relevant factors.
+The designated Certifying Officials will exercise sound discretion and judgment and process each certification request on a case-by-case basis, taking into consideration all relevant factors.